AhmedMuhAshraf/Bazel_Exercise/README.md

  ## Task
  ### Your Task is to follow the required points below so as to fill the blanks in BUILD, WORKSPACE files to be able to build the project with different outputs.
+ ##### Bazel_stringLib
+ 1) Clone the Bazel_stringLib repo
+ 2) Take a branch
+ 3) open the BUILD file
+ 4) follow the comments and implement the required
+ 5) commit and push to your branch then fetch your commit hash and keep it for later
+ ##### Bazel_Excersie
+ 1) Clone the Bazel_Excersie repo
+ 2) open the WORKSPACE file
+ 3) follow the comments and implement the required
+ 4) open app/BUILD
+ 5) follow the comments and implement the required
+ 6) open lib/BUILD
+ 7) follow the comments and implement the required

- After cloning the main repo try oppening cmd and type : bazel build //app:myapp bazel build //app:myapp --job=hero bazel build //app:myapp --job=actor
+ After doing all the steps cloning the main repo try oppening cmd and type : bazel build //app:myapp bazel build //app:myapp --job=hero bazel build //app:myapp --job=actor